pingcap/docs/tidb-cloud/tidb-cloud-release-notes.md

 **Console changes**

-- Release a new native web infrastructure for the [Slow Query](/tidb-cloud/tune-performance.md#slow-query) page of [Serverless Tier](/tidb-cloud/select-cluster-tier.md#tidb-serverless-beta) clusters.
+- Release a new native web infrastructure for the [Slow Query](/tidb-cloud/tune-performance.md#slow-query) page of [TiDB Serverless](/tidb-cloud/select-cluster-tier.md#tidb-serverless-beta) clusters.

     With this new infrastructure, you can easily navigate through the [Slow Query](/tidb-cloud/tune-performance.md#slow-query) page and access the necessary information in a more intuitive and efficient manner.
 The new infrastructure also resolves many problems on UX, making the SQL diagnosis process more user-friendly.